hermit-os/kernel/README.md

 ### Control the kernel messages verbosity

 This kernel uses the lightweight logging crate [log](https://github.com/rust-lang/log) to print kernel messages.
-The environment variable `HERMIT_LOG_LEVEL_FILTER` controls the verbosity and follows [the env_logger format](https://docs.rs/env_logger/latest/env_logger/) but without the regex support.
-You can change it per module by setting it at compile time to a string in the format `[target][=level][,...]`, where the level is a string matching the name of a [LevelFilter](https://docs.rs/log/0.4.8/log/enum.LevelFilter.html).
+The compile time environment variable `HERMIT_LOG_DEFAULT` and the runtime environment variable `HERMIT_LOG` control the verbosity and follow [the env_logger format](https://docs.rs/env_logger/latest/env_logger/) but without the regex support.

+The logging level can be changed per module by setting it to a string in the format `[target][=level][,...]`, where the level is a string matching the name of a [LevelFilter](https://docs.rs/log/0.4.8/log/enum.LevelFilter.html).
 If the target is omitted, the level is set as the global level.
 If the level is omitted, logs of all levels are printed for the target.
 A simple search pattern that will filter all modules can be provided after the target-level pairs with `/<pattern>`.

 > [!NOTE]
 > For the modules that are part of the kernel, the `hermit::` prefix needs to be provided before the module name.

-If the variable is not set, or it does not provide a global level, then `LevelFilter::Info` is used as the global level by default.
+If the variables are not set, or they do not provide a global level, then `LevelFilter::Info` is used as the global level by default.

 ```sh